-PM 10.
-Engineering Physical Metallurgy.
-9 units (3-0-6); first term.
-Prerequisite: PM 5 abc.
-A study of the properties of ferrous and non-ferrous metals and alloys with respect to their application in engineering; the principles of the treatment of ferrous and non-ferrous alloys for a proper understanding by engineers for application of alloys in fabrication and design.
+PM 1.
+Physical Metallurgy.
+12 units (3-3-6); first term.
+Prerequisite: ME 3.
+A study of the properties of ferrous and non-ferrous metals and alloys with respect to their application in engineering; the principles of heat treatment for a proper understanding by engineers for application of alloys for design.
+The microstructures of ferrous and non-ferrous metals and alloys are studied in the laboratory.
 Text: Physical Metallurgy for Engineers, Clark and Varney.
-Instructors: Clark, Buffington.
+Instructors: Buffington, Clark.

-- PM 11.
+PM 2.
 Metallography Laboratory.
-9 units (0-6-3); second term.
-Prerequisite: PM 10.
-The technique of metallographic laboratory practice including microscopy, preparation of specimens, etching reagents and their use, photomicrography.
-The study of the microstructure of ferrous and non-ferrous metals and alloys for different conditions of treatment.
+3 units (0-3-0); third term.
+Prerequisite: PM 1.
+Technique of metallographic laboratory practice including microscopy, preparation of specimens, etching reagents and their use, photomicrography.
 Text: Principles of Metallographic Laboratory Practice, Kehl.
-Instructors: Clark, Buffington. - PM 15.
-Behavior of Solids Laboratory.
-9 units (0-6-3); third term.
-Prerequisite: PM 5 abc, or concurrent registration.
-Experimental studies of the physical and mechanical behavior of solid materials which may be correlated with the fundamental principles of material behavior.
-A few examples of investigations which the student may elect to undertake are: The thermal and electrical conductivities of a metal and a semi-conductor as functions of temperature.
-The influence of temperature on the stress-strain behavior of rubber-like polymers and temperature changes produced by deformation of such materials.
-The influence of grain size on the brittle fracture stress of mild steel at low temperatures and observations of microcracks.
-The generation and direct observation of dislocations in lithium fluoride crystals under applied stress.
-Instructor: Wood.
+Instructors: Buffington, Clark.

+PM 101.
+Physical Metallurgy.
+9 units (3-3-3); first term.
+Prerequisite: ME 3.
+This subject is the same as PM 1 but with reduced credit for graduate students who have not had PM 1 or the equivalent.

-- PM 102.
+PM 102.
 Pyrometry.
 9 units (1-6-2); third term.
-Prerequisite: Ph 2 abc.
 Study of the principles of thermometry and the theory underlying instruments that are used to measure temperatures.
 Experiments will be conducted with a variety of such instruments to illustrate their applications and limitations.
-Instructor: Staff. - PM 103 ab.
+Instructor: Staff.

+PM 103.
 Physical Metallurgy Laboratory.
 9 units (0-9-0); first term.
-6 units (0-6-0); second term.
-Prerequisite: PM 11.
-Experimental studies concerned with the structures and properties of metals and alloys associated with heat treatment and recrystallization phenomena.
-Studies of hardenability characteristics of steel with respect to prediction by thermodynamic considerations.
-The determination of grain size of metals and alloys in relation to properties.
-Instructor: Clark. - PM 104.
+Prerequisites: PM 2, PM 110.
+Experimental studies of heat treatment, grain size, hardenability, and recrystallization.
+Text: Principles of Metallographic Laboratory Practice, Kehl.
+Instructor: Clark.

+PM 104.
 Photography.
 9 units (1-6-2); first term.
-Prerequisite: Ph 2 abc.
 Study and synthesis of optical systems in the use of photographic methods in research.
 Experiments will be conducted with various systems to illustrate the effectiveness of photographic methods as research tools.
+Instructor: Staff.

-Instructor: Staff. - PM 105.
+PM 105.
 Mechanical Behavior of Metals.
 6 units (2-0-4); first term.
-Prerequisites: AM 9 abc, PM 5 abc.
+Prerequisites: AM 4 ab, PM 1.
 A study of the various types of behavior of metals under applied load which are of significance for engineering applications.
 Properties under simple tension and compression loading, hysteresis and damping capacity, the influence of temperature, behavior under rapidly applied and impact loads, fatigue, mechanical wear, behavior under combined stress, and selection of working stresses.
 Text: Strength and Resistance of Metals, Lessells.
+Instructor: Wood.

+PM 110.
+Thermodynamics of Physical Metallurgy.
+9 units (3-0-6); third term.
+Prerequisites: PM 1, ME 15 abc.
+General thermodynamic relationships; thermodynamics of equilibrium diagrams; nucleation and growth including basic principles, transformations in steel, precipitation hardening, recrystallization and grain growth; heat transfer.
+Instructor: Buffington.

-Instructor: Wood. - PM 112 ab.
+PM 112 ab.
 Advanced Physical Metallurgy.
 9 units (3-0-6); second and third terms.
-Prerequisites: PM 115, PM 120.
+Prerequisites: PM 110, PM 115, PM 120.
 Ternary phase diagrams; order-disorder transformations; solid state diffusion; semiconductors and semiconductor devices; theory of gas-metal reactions; advanced consideration of magnetic properties; effects of radiation on materials.
 Instructor: Buffington.

-PM 115 ab.
-Crystal Structure and Properties of Metals and Alloys.
-9 units (3-0-6); second and third terms.
-Prerequisite: PM 5.
-Physics of X-rays, elementary crystal structure, symmetry operations, symmetry classes, space groups.
-Stereographic projections.
-Reciprocal lattice.
-Von Laue and Debye-Scherrer methods of crystal structure analysis.
-Use of the diffractometer and intensity measurements.
-The texture of plastically deformed metals.
-Electron and neutron diffraction.
-Relationships between the structure of metals, solid solutions and intermetallic compounds and their physical properties.
-Text: Elements of X-ray Diffraction, Cullity and Atomic Theory for Students in Metallurgy, Hume-Rothery.
+PM 115.
+Crystal Structure of Metals and Alloys.
+9 units (3-0-6); second term.
+Prerequisite: PM 1.
+Atomic structure of metals and alloys, physics of X-rays, elementary crystal structure, symmetry operations, symmetry classes, space groups.
+Typical structures of metals and of intermetallic compounds.
 Instructor: Duwez.

 PM 116.
-X-Ray Metallography Laboratory I. 9 units (0-6-3); third term.
-Prerequisite: PM 115 a.
-Experiments on X-ray emission spectra and absorption edges.
-Determination of crystal structures by the Von Laue and Debye-Scherrer methods.
+X-Ray Metallography I. 6 units (0-6-0); third term.
+Prerequisite: PM 115.
+Experimental methods of X-ray diffraction for the study of the structure and texture of metals and alloys.
+The Laue and Debye-Scherrer methods.
 Use of the X-ray spectrometer.
-Study of preferred orientation in cold worked metals.
-Application of X-ray diffraction methods to the study of phase diagrams.
+Interpretation of diffraction patterns and measurement of lattice parameters.
+Text: X-ray Metallography, Taylor.
 Instructor: Duwez.